Ar-personal/Genetasis/README.md

 # Genetasis
 A Game/Emulation based upon the concepts of a genetic algorithm built in Java and openGL with LWJGL

+Download the project jar file under 'releases' tag on this repository

+or

 Setup:

 Clone from the GitHub into preferably IntelliJ IDE